 However, marketing has a relatively low application rate, compared to other industries.
 Marketing has only 55 applications per vacancy on average, while some other industries like accounting and human resources, for instance, witness fierce competition with 180 and 155 applications per vacancy on average respectively.

-In short, Marketing brings you an undeniably great opportunity to build a rewarding career, through relatively lower competition, away from the long queues looking for jobs in fiercely competitive, yet not necessarily more rewarding, industries.
+In short, Marketing brings you an undeniably great opportunity to build a rewarding career, through a relatively less competitive industry, away from the long queues looking for jobs in fiercely competitive, yet not necessarily more rewarding industries.

 Marketing pays really well